Paul Begaud

-Paul Begaud is an Australian songwriter, record producer and singer.
+Paul Begaud OAM is an Australian singer, songwriter, and record producer.
 He has written and/or produced songs for artists including Delta Goodrem, Tina Arena, Human Nature, Terri Clark, Honeyz, R&B Singer Selwyn, Donny Osmond and country hall of fame star Wynonna Judd.
-Begaud's most notable songs include the US Country #1 "Now That I Found You" recorded by Terri Clark and the UK R&B #1 "End of the Line" (Top 5 UK Singles Chart) recorded by UK girl group Honeyz.
-Begaud also composed the song "Dare To Dream" for the Sydney Olympic Games Opening Ceremony performed by Olivia Newton-John and John Farnham before a global audience of 4.5 billion.
-Begaud is a 3 x ARIA Producer Of The Year nominee.
+Begaud's most notable songs include the US Country #1 "Now That I Found You" recorded by Terri Clark and the UK R&B #1 "End of the Line" (UK top 5) recorded by British girl group Honeyz.
+Begaud also composed the song "Dare to Dream" for the Sydney Olympic Games Opening Ceremony performed by Olivia Newton-John and John Farnham before a global audience of 4.5 billion.
+Begaud is a 3 x ARIA Producer of the Year nominee.

 Early life

-Begaud started singing and performing professionally at age 12 as a member of Australian children's group "The Keane Kids".
+Begaud started singing and performing professionally at age twelve as a member of Australian children's group the Keane Kids.
 The group performed in clubs and on television throughout Australia.
 Other notable members of the group included TV celebrity Toni Pearen.

 Career

 Begaud went on to sign a solo recording contract with the Ariola label of BMG releasing music in Australia and also under the pseudonym Paul Bennett (Bennett is Begaud's mother's maiden name) in Asia and Germany, and leading to a nomination for the Bravo Otto award for best male singer alongside Michael Jackson and Prince.
-His best known song is "Forevermore" which was a number 1 hit in Asia.
-"Forevermore" has amassed more than 3 million views on YouTube.
+His best known song is "Forevermore" which was a massive hit in Asia.
+"Forevermore" has amassed more than 4 million views on YouTube.
 "Forevermore" was covered by Filipino singer Jed Madela on his 2007 album Only Human.

-Begaud's debut solo single, released under his real name, was the track "Everybody (Celebrate The Night Away)" on the BMG label.
+Begaud's debut solo single, released under his real name, was the track "Everybody (Celebrate the Night Away)" on the BMG label.
 The accompanying maxi-CD and 12" vinyl featured a selection of New York remixes by Acar S. Key, also renowned for his work with artists like Whitney Houston, Mariah Carey, Alicia Keys, and C+C Music Factory.
-The release also included the song "Run and Hide," an original composition written and produced by Begaud.
+The release also included the song "Run and Hide", an original composition written and produced by Begaud.

-Begaud's other solo releases (under the pseudonym Paul Bennett) include the singles "This Is Real Love", "I Don't Wanna Cry Again", as well as the full-length album "Forevermore", which was also accompanied by a single of the same name.
+Begaud's other solo releases (under the pseudonym Paul Bennett) include the singles "This Is Real Love", "I Don't Wanna Cry Again", as well as the full-length album Forevermore, which was also accompanied by the single of the same name.